FCA/Stellantis ADAS Repair Planning: Do You Have All The Information?

 When replacing components that contain a camera or sensor, it may not be enough to just look at the replacement procedure.
 Often it is important to also refer the Service Information ➤ Electrical ➤ Electronic Control Modules category of the service manual.
 The replacement procedure may not mention that an attached component, like a camera, needs calibration after installation or replacement.
 For example:

 • On a 2020 Chrysler Pacifica that is equipped with a forward-facing camera mounted near the rearview mirror, the camera is removed when replacing the windshield.
-FCA/Stellantis instructs: "If equipped, install the Forward Facing Camera (FFC), (Refer to 08 - Electrical/8E - Electronic Control Modules/Module, Forward Facing Camera/Removal and Installation)."
+FCA/Stellantis instructs: "If equipped, remove the Forward Facing Camera (FFC), (Refer to 08 - Electrical/8E - Electronic Control Modules/Module, Forward Facing Camera/Removal and Installation)."
 The hyperlinked procedure will lead to the calibration requirement.
-The windshield replacement procedure only says to "install the Forward-Facing Camera (FFC)".
+The windshield replacement procedure only says to "remove the Forward-Facing Camera (FFC)".
 It does not mention that the camera needs to be calibrated.
 However, one of the forward-facing camera calibration requirements is: "If the FFC and/or windshield has been removed or replaced."
 This is not mentioned in the windshield removal and installation procedure.

 • On a 2022 Jeep Grand Cherokee, the windshield installation procedure is separate from the removal procedure.
 FCA/Stellantis states: "Install the optional Forward Facing Camera (FFC) (if equipped) to the windshield bracket.
 Follow the calibration procedure involved with the installation procedure of the FFC."
 This directly calls out the need for calibration but does not provide a link to the procedure.